 Since the promulgation of the statutes of 1994, the Presidents of SIBC have been Jean Irigoin (1994-1999), Birger Munk Olsen (1999-2004), Jean-Claude Fredouille (2004-2009), Margarethe Billerbeck ( 2009-2012), Marie-Odile Goulet-Cazé (2013-2014) and Dee Clayman (2015-).
 The President and the Vice President have to be chosen from different countries.

-The SIBC has agreements with a number of institutions that support the offices of L’Année philologique, particularly the American Philological Association, whose President is an ex officio member of the SIBC.
-The SIBC ensures the publication of the printed volumes of L’Année philologique and the development of the on-line version.
-The distribution of both formats is entrusted to the BLDD company (Belles Lettres Diffusion Distribution).
-The Database also by EBSCOhost.
+The SIBC has agreements with a number of institutions that support the offices of L’Année philologique, particularly the American Philological Association, today Society for Classical Studies, whose President is an ex officio member of the SIBC.
+Since October 2018, the SIBC has entrusted Brepols Publishers with the publication and distribution of L'Année philologique in its print and digital versions.
+The websites of EBSCO and L'Année philologique sur Internet remained open to current subscribers until September 30, 2018.